 Collaborations

-Mattie:- Although nearly completed Mattie needed a few chapters completed.
+Mattie:- Although nearly completed, Mattie needed a few chapters to be completed.